COHRINT/FaMSeC/README.md

 </p>

 ## Requirements
-This code uses Julia v0.6.3 with the following packages:
+The main code uses Julia `v0.6.3` with the following packages:

 * `POMDPs.jl` (`v0.6.9`) and `POMDPToolbox` (`v0.2.8`) --- MDP and POMDP functionality
 * `MetaGraphs.jl` (`v0.4.1`) --- for adding metadata to `LightGraphs.jl` graphs